Simple Ideas for Councils to Reduce Litter

 Ideas for Councils to Reduce Litter

 - Ban balloons & fire lanterns.
 The former causes belly ulcers in cattle, has choked at least one horse to death and when they land in the sea, kill sea turtles (who think they are jellyfish).
-Fire lanterns are mistaken for coastal flares (putting lifeboat crew at risk) and cause fires (animals in a German zoo recently died, when one dropped into an enclosure).
+Fire lanterns cause litter and fires (animals in a German zoo recently died, when one fell in an enclosure).

 - Install textile recycling banks.
 Synthetic fibres don’t biodegrade.
-Don’t send these items to Africa – people there are fed up of receiving paint-stained overalls and call these ‘dead white man’s clothing’.
+Don’t send these items to Africa – people there are fed up of receiving paint-stained overalls and ‘dead white man’s clothing’.

 - Install battery-recycling and cork-recycling banks in your town.
-There are millions of both (choking hazards) so make it easy.
+There are millions of both (choking hazards) so this makes it easy to get rid of them.

 Be a Drop-Off Point for Terracycle.